qrdate/qrdate/README.md

 qrdate://v?s=d4pOIiiOpOv5q0FPaPUYgZDJERwpZ5JKYOex3nOKLCgMWUL9t3VKCHAdRZJs4a6x5HVTeMaSfSyVi4hK3GhCDQ&t=1646148299487&f=soyUshlcjtJZ8LQVqu4_ObCykgpFN2EUmfoESVaReiE
 ```

-### Don't add your own parameters in this one either!
+### Don't add your own parameters in this one either

 Sticking to the spec means you're only doing the bare necessary thing- signing a timestamp, and not leaking someone's private information by mistake.